Understand Functional Programming visually

 일급 함수

-First-class functions means a language treats functions as values.
+First-class functions mean a language treats functions as values.
 A function can be assigned to a variable, passed as an argument, returned from another function, or stored in an array or object — the same way any other value can.

 고차 함수